Warm Valley Farm

 The intern program at Warm Valley will consist of a crew of two to six interns, led by farm owners Annie McIntyre and Joel Stewart.
 Daily farm work will be organized around a seasonal curriculum and the additional participation and education with OCPA, intended to provide interns with an education in hard skills, information about current techniques in responsible agroecology, cultural enrichment, and nourishing food grown on the farm.
 Interns will gain insight into daily farm work, as well as broader topics of agriculture policy, marketing, community engagement, climate change, and farm system design in a regular rhythm of satisfying work, education, rest, and exploration.

 Interns will assist with and take on responsibility in market garden vegetable, cut flower production, (seeding, weeding, harvesting, packaging, selling for both.)
-Infrastructure maintenance in farm outbuildings, hoop houses, fencing, road maintenance, irrigation systems, orchard groundwork, harvesting, farmstand record keeping and sales, farm animal care (poultry, sheep, pigs, and equines), composting, food preservation and more throughout the season.
+Infrastructure maintenance in farm outbuildings, hoop houses, fencing, road maintenance, irrigation systems, orchard groundwork, harvesting, farmstand record keeping and sales, farm animal care (poultry, sheep, and pigs), composting, food preservation and more throughout the season.

 Once a month field trips to neighboring farm projects will be led by OCPA leads, which will introduce interns to a diversity of farming practices on Orcas Island.
 Ongoing infrastructure projects will provide experience in irrigation systems, compost management, building, fencing, and marketing.
 Meals are not included but will be supplemented by seasonal produce, eggs, and a supply of basic staples such as rice, beans, flour, sugar, condiments, olive oil, etc.